PollBuddy/PollBuddy/README.md

 The Backend is available at `http://localhost:3001`.

+Accessing the website locally is available at `http://localhost:7655`.

 The Database available at `localhost:27017`. (note, expose the port manually through Docker-Compose in order to connect)

 ### Shutting down the app